ravens/vagrant-libvirt-openstack/README.md

 vagrant up
 ```

+After a couple of hours, Openstack admin interface will be listening on IP : https://192.168.50.69/

 ## how this actually works

 We use vagrant to generate 4 VM :
-- a deployment machine with ansible scripts from openstack-ansible project, currently configured for Rocky
-- a infrastructure node that will basically contains the entire openstack components
+- a infrastructure node that will basically contains the entire openstack components, from where the deployment is happening
 - a compute node
 - a storage node with a 100G disk